 English Language Requirements

-If you do not meet the above criteria, you will be required to demonstrate English language proficiency in the form of an English test that has been taken within the two years preceding the date of commencement.
+Applicants who do not meet the above criteria will be required to demonstrate English language proficiency in the form of a valid English test that has been taken within the two years preceding the relevant semester intake.

 • IELTS (International English Language Testing System) Academic